itsfarhan/farhan-notes/docs/kubernetes/Exercises/exercises.md

 ```

 **Key Takeaways:**
-- `/etc/kubernetes/pki` contains the crown jewels of a kubeadm control plane's security
+- `/etc/kubernetes/pki` contains the security files of a kubeadm control plane
 - Certificates and keys allow API server, controller-manager, scheduler, and kubelet to trust each other
 - The API server is a static Pod; kubelet continuously tries to restart it if something goes wrong
 - admin.conf references the CA and client cert/key, letting kubectl authenticate